npm package discovery and stats viewer.

 // Load data for all items in the context

-const dataLoaded = await context.LoadData(
+const allLoaded = await context.LoadData(

-dataSource, // Required for SQL type items
+dataSource, // required for SQL-type items

 false, // forceRefresh